karanpraharaj/academic-kickstart/content/post/attention/index.md

 Thus, this new approach facilitates the information to be spread across the sequence of annotations, which can be selectively retrieved by the decoder accordingly.

-By medium of language, we manage to communicate and express ideas over many dimensions of space and time, but one of the characteristics of language expression is the creation of syntactic bonds among words that may not be immediately next to each other in a sentence.
-This is where attention steps in and aids the interrelationship between the syntaxes of a pair of languages to identify relationships of words with other words that maybe far away in the same sentence — all the while ignoring other words that just do not have a significant bearing on the word we're trying to make a prediction for.
+By medium of language, we manage to communicate ideas over long ranges of space and time, but the creation of syntactic bonds between words in a sentence that may or may not be in close proximity to each other, underpins expression of ideas in any language.
+This is where attention steps in and aids the mapping of syntaxes from the source language to the target language.
+To identify relationships of words with other words that maybe far away in the same sentence — all while ignoring other words that just do not have much influence on the word we're trying to predict — that is what attention aims to do.

 -----